Mike Trout Rookie Cards: An In-Depth Look

 As of the date of this post raw copies of the base card can be had for around $620.00; graded Mint copies (9’s) sell between $400.00-$435.00 which makes this a much better value than purchasing a raw one, in my opinion of course.
 Gem Mint copies (10’s) are selling in the $900.00-$1,000.00 range.

 2011 Topps Finest, Card No. 94 shop ebay

 A stat I failed to mention earlier is Trout’s ability to steal bases.
 He has tons of speed and currently sits with 197 career stolen bases.
-For that reason I appreciate the card photo used in the Finest offering but that’s about it for me, overall card design is okay at best.
-Also, no protective film that can traditionally be found in the Finest brand therefore, these can very easily be scratched up especially in the front due to its mirror-like chrome technology.
+For that reason, I appreciate the card photo used in the Finest offering but that’s about it for me, overall card design is okay at best.
+Also, no protective film that can traditionally be found in the Finest brand therefore, these are susceptible to scratches due to its mirror-like chrome technology.

 Parallel Refractors include: Regular refractor #d/549.
 Purple 1:182 packs #d/5.
 Red 1:18 packs #d/25.
 Gold 1:9 #d/50.
 Orange 1:5 #d/99.
 Green 1:3 #d/199.
 X-Fractors 1:2 #d/299.
 Die Cuts 1:41 #d/10.
 Superfractors 1:410 #d/1.
 Gold Canary Diamond 1:414 #d/1.

 As of the date of this post raw copies can be purchased for around $105.00; graded Mint copies (9’s) sell between $85.00-$105.00 and Gem Mint copies (10’s) sell in the $310.00- $325.00 range.

 2011 Playoff Contenders, Card No. 17 shop ebay